vinsis/vinsis.github.io/_pages/about.md

 ---

 Hello there, I am Vinay Sisodia.
 I have deep interest in areas of math & machine learning.
 I am currently working as a Machine Learning Tech Lead at [PicCollage](https://picc.co/).
+I got into machine learning when companies were starting to build dedicated AI/ML teams.
+I had the privilege of being the first ML engineer in two different organizations, which allowed me to build ML systems from the ground up.
+Later on I took on the responsibility of growing and leading ML teams.
+The past few years have been quite gratifying intellectually, and I am very proud of some of the things I built during this time.

 Things I am good at
 ======
-- Setting up a ML team + infrastructure in small startups from the ground up
+- Bringing AI to a tech startup: building ML technologies, systems and infrastructure from the ground up
+- Building and growing a machine learning team
-- ML Research, esp vision and language models
+- ML Research, esp vision and language models: I am particularly interested in multi-modality, self-supervised learning and graphs
 - Building new products

 Things I have built